 When a female grasshopper is ready to lay her eggs, there's hardly anyplace better for her to go than an open, sunny field.
-She needs soil to be loose enough for her to work her rear end into the soil.
-Once her rear end is well underground, while she is laying her eggs a frothy, gluelike substance is deposited over them.
+She needs soil to be loose enough for her to work her rear end into it.
+Once her rear end is well underground, while she is laying her eggs, a frothy, gluelike substance is deposited over them.
 This substance hardens around the eggs as it dries.
 The frothy mass, which can be called an egg pod, dries into something like a stiff sponge, so that when the eggs hatch there'll be plenty of air for the newborn, and it won't be too hard for the newborn to escape.
 The number of eggs in a pod varies from individual to individual, and species to species -- maybe as few as six or so, or more than 150.
 Each female deposits several pods.
-Some species, instead of laying in pods just cram them haphazardly here and there in the ground.
+Some species, instead of laying in pods, just cram them haphazardly here and there in the ground.

 Grasshoppers belong to the insect order Orthoptera, which also holds katydids, crickets, mantids, walkingsticks and cockroaches.